 Sometimes the person you fall for isn’t ready to catch you. – Unknown

-Even when a relationship is over it’s hard to put on a straight face and talk about the priceless love lesson that you’ve learned and which you wouldn’t get otherwise.
+Even when a relationship is over, it’s hard to put on a straight face and talk about the valuable love lesson that you’ve learned and which you wouldn’t get otherwise.
 It takes some time to heal.
 The truth is, even when your relationship is over it is vital to stop for a moment and reflect.

-When break up occurs some of us may experience:
+When a break up occurs some of us may experience:

 – fear for the future